SiJibrilll/GDGOC-noteAp/README.md

 - **Update a note**

   - **Endpoint:** `PUT /notes/{id}`
   - **Description:** Updates the specified note.
 User's who have a shared access with edit permission to this note can also use this endpoint to update a note.
+To handle file uploads, you must send a POST request with _method=PUT in the formdata submission.
   - **Headers:**
     - `Authorization: Bearer {token}`
   - **Request Body:**